 - Understand copyright considerations when shifting courses from in-person to online.
 In summary, if it was okay to do in class, it is often okay to do in a fully online classroom environment, especially when your online access is limited to the same enrolled students.
 Please always take accessibility needs into account.

-- Create a communication plan: once you have details about changes in the class, communicate them to students, along with how and when they can contact you (email, online office hours, etc.).
-Anticipating students will have questions, let them know how and when they can expect to receive a reply from you.
+- Create a communication plan: make sure your syllabus and course website tell students how and when they can contact you (email, online office hours, etc.), and how and when they can expect to receive your reply.